asamarco/treelab/README.md

     <img width="960" height="475" alt="image" src="https://github.com/user-attachments/assets/f3791717-3265-41e5-8458-45bba4d1e766" /
 </p>

-## ✨ Core Features
+##  Core Features

 -   **🕸️ Hierarchical Data**: Organize data in a nested, tree-like structure with full drag-and-drop support for reordering and reparenting nodes.
 -   **🎨 Custom Templates**: Design templates with a rich set of field types (text, date, dropdowns, pictures, tables, attachments, and more) to structure your data nodes.
-Includes a drag-and-drop interface for reordering fields.
 -   **🌲 Multi-Tree Management**: Create, edit, rename, and switch between multiple independent data trees.
 -   **🔄 Import/Export**: Export your trees and templates as JSON or ZIP archive for backup or sharing.
--   **🤝 Collaborative Sharing**: Tree can be shared with other users
+-   **🤝 Collaborative Sharing**: Tree can be shared with other users and concurrently edited.
--   **☁️ GitHub Sync**: Configure a GitHub Personal Access Token and link your trees to public or private repositories for version control, change history, and backup.
+-   **☁️ GitHub Sync**: Configure a GitHub Personal Access Token and link your trees to public or private repositories for document versioning and backup.

+##   Disclaimer

+This software was developed with the assistance of Large Language Models (AI).
+While every effort has been made to ensure the integrity, efficiency, and logic of the code through rigorous testing and security-focused reviews, users should be aware of the following:

+-   Not for High-Risk Data: This application is not designed to store or process highly sensitive, classified, or "mission-critical" information (e.g., government secrets or financial infrastructure).
+While data is encrypted at rest, it is not a hardened vault.

+-   Security Best Practices: For optimal security, Avoid exposing the application directly to the public internet unless needed and deploy this software locally or within a private network/VPN.
+Automated backup of database and binary data (attachments) is recommended.

+-   As-Is Basis: This software is provided "as-is" without any express or implied warranties.
+The developer assumes no liability for data loss or security breaches resulting from misuse or unforeseen vulnerabilities.

-## 🚀 Getting Started & Configuration
+##   Getting Started & Configuration

 The recommended setup is to use docker with docker-compose which will run treelab together with a mongodb container.
 This is an example docker-compose.yml